 3. Decide if you need an external agency

 Depending on how much production is required for your event, you may want to consider finding a good external agency to help.
 For example, if you have a large amount of people attending, or a huge event schedule with lots of conference sessions that will need presentation slides formatting, this might stretch the average PA’s skills.
 Whereas if it’s just an internal event there may only be a small workload that you can manage yourself.

 Also consider the logistics.
 If your event is in the UK, you can easily liaise with the venue and catering companies, whereas if it’s abroad you may require a DMC (destination management company) who knows the country and can take care of flights and so on.

-If your idea requires spend from the event budget, it needs to add value.
+Most events require a budget, and each expenditure needs to add value in some way.
 This is where you should be able to demonstrate the return from your company’s investment.
 Perhaps your awe-inspiring sculpture in the centre of the exhibition hall will act both as a symbol of the event’s spirit and as a central meeting point?
 This will make it easier for people to connect and do business at your event.
 Always addressing ROI will demonstrate your respect for the budget.

 Depending on the type of event, you’ll need to decide on your event content.
 If it’s an internal event, it may be that the content isn’t going to be attractive.
 Perhaps there are sales figures that aren’t very good and need to be discussed.
 Whereas if the event if for an external audience the content may be more inspirational or informative.
 Use your company CRM to ascertain the interests of your audience.
 Then you can use this to plan the event content, and any leisure activities.
 For example, a middle-aged predominantly male audience may enjoy an event held at a golfing resort, which means they can play golf around the conference activities.